phpzio/translatepress/readme.txt

 Users with administrator rights have access to the following translate settings:

-* select default language of the website and one translation language.
+* select default language of the website and one translation language, for bilingual sites
 * choose whether language switcher should display languages in their native names or English name
 * force custom links to open in current language
 * enable or disable url subdirectory for the default language